fryefryefrye/Open-Source-RKS/README.md

 ### PCB of the key
 Reference price € 1.00<br>
-Send the file PCB\Files_for_Factory_made\tag.cam to PCB factory, they can make it for you.
+Send the file PCB\Files_for_Factory_made\tag.cam to PCB factory, they can make it for you.<br> A programmer interface is placed on the PCB, you can also program the nRF24LE1 with this port after the module have been soldered on the PCB.<br>
-Or you can use any method you can do to connect the module with battery.
+Or you can use any method you can do to connect the module with battery.<br>
 ![](https://github.com/fryefryefrye/Open-Source-RKS/raw/master/img/tag_pcb.jpg)<br>